PynPoint/PynPoint/docs/near.rst

    pipeline.add_module(module)

-   # Interpolate the parallactic angles between the start and end value of each FITS file.
+   # Interpolate the parallactic angles between the start and end value of each FITS file

    module = AngleInterpolationModule(name_in='angle',
                                      data_tag='chopa')

    pipeline.add_module(module)

-   # Crop the chop A and chop B images around their approximate center.
+   # Crop the chop A and chop B images around their approximate center

    module = CropImagesModule(size=5.,
                              center=(432, 287),